The Megillah (The Book of Esther) prescribes "the sending of portions one man to another, and gifts to the poor" (9:22). According to halacha

 The gifts should be given in sufficient time for the poor to utilize them during Purim - and for their Purim meals.
 The poor person may do as he wishes with the gifts, however.

-This year (2022 - 5782), Zdaka center will be distribute the Matanot l'Evyonim to needy families on Purim day, in and out of Jerusalem on Friday, 18 March so any donation, no matter what the size would be greatly appreciated.
+This year (2024 - 5784), Zdaka center will be distribute the Matanot l'Evyonim to needy families on Purim day, out of Jerusalem (Sunday, 24 March) and in Jerusalem (Monday, 25 March) so any donation, no matter what the size would be greatly appreciated.
 A generous donation of $18 will sponsor one decent meal of Purim.

 Please remember the poor in Jerusalem when you give Matanot l'Evyonim this Purim.